 The situation surrounding the spread of the coronavirus is fluid, and numerous forces are impacting business continuity across virtually every industry.
 While one-size-fits-all solutions are appealing for their simplicity, they may not accurately address the circumstances of your particular sale, or best meet the needs of your clients.
 The best advice is to keep your trusted resources (including your legal counsel), available and engaged as your transactions progress, so you remain prepared and ahead of any developing issues.
 The attorneys of Williams Parker are uniquely qualified to help you navigate this challenging environment, and we wish you continued health and safety during these uncertain times.

-Williams Parker’s COVID-19 response team is continuing to monitor these and other developments, and advise on issues arising from the Coronavirus.
-View the latest updates.
+Williams Parker’s COVID-19 response team is continuing to monitor these and other developments and advise on issues arising from the Coronavirus.